 To provide a Score, we compare like-for-like loans.
 So if you're comparing the best business loans for startups loans, you can see how each business loan stacks up against other business loans with the same borrower type, rate type and repayment type.

-How to decide which loan offer is best for my business
+How to decide which loan offer is best for your business

-The best loan offer is the one with the lowest rates and fees with payments you can afford.
-If you qualify, Amazon Lending offers solid terms for its sellers.
+The best loan offer is typically the one with the lowest rates and fees, with payments you can afford.
+If you qualify, Amazon Lending partners may offer solid terms for sellers.
 However, if you’re new to Amazon or have other e-commerce websites, you may want to consider these other options:

 - Short-term loans.
 A short-term option like a merchant cash advance may work if you need fast turnaround and repayment terms based on your actual sales.
 Costs for short-term financing can run high, though.

-- Line of credit.
+- Lines of credit.
 This option can work well if you need more flexible financing.
-Borrow what you need when you need it, and use it for any purpose in your business — from financing more inventory or paying for a new marketing campaign.
+Borrow what you need when you need it, and use it for any purpose in your business — from financing more inventory to paying for a new marketing campaign.

 How to increase your chance of approval